 At Signiant, we’ve embraced cloud-native software design with our three SaaS (Software as a Service) products, Media Shuttle, Jet and Flight.
 Signiant engineers pioneered the first true SaaS solutions for accelerated file transfers, and we continue to lead the way in innovative approaches with six out of our ten patents awarded for cloud technologies.

-Automatic upgrades and maintenance
+Automatic Upgrades and Maintenance

 The scalability of SaaS also has an impact on the unique way it’s billed.
-Often called “pay-per-use” or subscription billing, SaaS automatically tracks how much it’s being used by each customer, and can scale subscriptions up and down in response.
+Often called “pay-per-use” or subscription billing, SaaS automatically tracks how much is being used by each customer, and can scale subscriptions up and down in response.
 This frees IT departments from having to provision enough fixed infrastructure to handle peak loads.
 Cloud software adjusts to high-usage and low-usage times, so you’re only paying for what you are actually using.

 However, high availability is characteristic of any well-designed SaaS, which automatically switches to standby or redundant servers in case of a failure.
 This self-healing quality of SaaS is noteworthy; even if something fails, you’ll still have a whole, functioning system.